 Though the kitchen is intentionally old-fashioned in look, it is outfitted very well.
 The dishes and flatware are what we use ourselves, the pots and pans are excellent, and we have the usual list of small appliances from microwave to Quissinards.
 The larger appliances are older but are clean and work fine.
-There's a breakfast table that overlooks the field and Cove, and there is a wonderful sofa for hanging out and visiting.
+There's a breakfast table that overlooks the field and Cove, and a wonderful sofa for hanging out and visiting.

 There are four bedrooms and a sleeping porch.
 Upstairs, there’s the master bedroom, two additional bedrooms and a bath.
 Downstairs, there's a queen bedroom and bath.The sleeping porch is off the kitchen and has a double decker bed for children and unexpected guests.
-The enclosed outdoor shower is sheltered by an apple tree and faces the fields.
+An enclosed outdoor shower is sheltered by an apple tree and faces the fields.